 User Lists are run from the Manager Utilities menu option.
-Because user lists may be hundreds of pages long, depending on the size of a site's patient population, the menu options are "hidden" where casual users will not run them by accident.
+Because user lists may be hundreds or even thousands of pages long, depending on the size of a site's patient population, the menu options are "hidden" where casual users will not run them by accident.

-Note: It is strongly recommended that Patient Lists be printed to an electronic file.
+Note: It is strongly recommended that Patient Lists be printed to an electronic file since they may be hundreds or thousands of pages long.